-32 http://mynorthwest.com/1220169/common-tornadoes-washington-state/
+&lt;sup>37 http://mynorthwest.com/1220169/common-tornadoes-washington-state/

 Severe weather incidents can and regularly do occur throughout the entire planning area.
-Similar events impact areas within the planning region differently, even though they are part of the same system.
+Similar events impact areas within the planning region differently due to the geographic makeup of the area, even though they are part of the same system.
 While in some instances some type of advanced warning is possible, as a result of climatic differences, topographic and relative distance to the coastline, the same system can be much more severe in certain areas than others.
 Therefore, preparedness plays a significant contributor in the resilience of the citizens to withstand such events.